 SonicWall customers are given the opportunity to choose the location of their primary data center where their information will be hosted.
 However, limited data may be transferred to other SonicWall locations for the purpose of providing services to our customers.

-Can SonicWall help companies become GDPR-compliant?
+Can SonicWall help companies become compliant with privacy regulations?

 SonicWall acts as a provider of network security and content-based security solutions, and security of data is a key aspect in achieving data privacy principles.

-Who are your Sub-Processors, what do you use them for, and where are they located?
+Who are your sub-processors, what do you use them for, and where are they located?

 The sub-processors we use that are relevant to our hosted products depend on the specific SonicWall products and services you use.
 You may view our sub-processor list by clicking here.